Indigenous People and Jamaica’s History

 Jamaica’s original inhabitants were Arawakan and Tainos (indigenous people or original inhabitants of North & South America) people and they name the island Xaymaca meaning “Land of Wood and Water.”
 The Arawakan and Tainos

 The Arawakan and Tainos people were known to be the original people of the island.
 While the Arawakan and Tainos people were living in their villages, the Spanish Empire was believed to be the first country to have taken over the island and called it Santiago.
-The Spaniard builds homes over the next forty years and settled on the island.
+The Spaniard build homes over the next forty years and settled on the island.
 They brought slaves to the island to work on their plantations.
 The Arawak and Tainos people resisted being slaves.
-They did not want to plant crops and deserted their villages for the hills.
+They did not want to work on plantations and plant crops, so they deserted their villages and moved to the hills and mountain sides.

 Indigenous People and Maroons during Spanish Rule.